calblueprint/immigration-justice-project/.github/pull_request_template.md

 ### :evergreen_tree: Screenshots
 [//]: # "REQUIRED for frontend changes, otherwise optional but strongly recommended.
 Add screenshots of expected behavior - GIFs if you're feeling fancy!
-If you are making changes here, please CC: @davidqing6432 at the bottom."
+If you are making changes here, please CC: @kyrenetam at the bottom."